solana-developers/solana-cookbook/CONTRIBUTING.md

 ## Contribution Rewards

 All those who successfully contribute to the Solana Cookbook will get an exclusive Glasseater NFT from the Superteam DAO.
-If you have already contirbuted, [claim your Glasseater NFT now](https://alpha.layer3.xyz/task/contribute-to-the-solana-cookbook)!
+If you have already contributed, [claim your Glasseater NFT now](https://alpha.layer3.xyz/task/contribute-to-the-solana-cookbook)!